Early Pregnancy Signs: Darkening Areolas

-If you’ve noticed that your areolas (the area around your nipples) have become darker or larger, you may be witnessing one of the first signs of pregnancy.
-This can happen as early as a week or two after conception.
-There's no need to be concerned—this change in appearance is just a normal result of pregnancy and isn't a cause for alarm.
+If you’ve noticed enlarged or dark areolas (the area around your nipples), you may be witnessing one of the first signs of pregnancy.
+It’s completely normal and can happen as early as a week or two after conception.

 Dark areolas during pregnancy are most likely caused by your rising levels of hormones—namely, estrogen and progesterone.
 “Some scientists believe there may have been an evolutionary purpose for the growth and darkening of the areolas, which was to help the newborn baby find the nipple easier and facilitate latching,” explains Temeka Zore, MD, an LA-based ob-gyn and reproductive endocrinologist with Reproductive Medicine Associates of Southern California.

 It’s also not just dark areolas that you might begin to see in early pregnancy—the area immediately surrounding your areolas may begin to darken as well, almost resembling a web, which can make the areola look even bigger, says Sara Twogood, MD, an ob-gyn at Cedars-Sinai Medical Center in Los Angeles.

 Some women may also notice bumps (resembling goose-bumps) pop up on the perimeter of their areolas.
 These are called Montgomery tubercles, sometimes also called Morgagni tubercles, and they become more visible during pregnancy and breastfeeding because your breasts get larger, Twogood says.
 Those Montgomery tubercles are your friends!
 They help lubricate your nipples, which will be welcome when baby latches on to nurse.
 “Their purpose is to secrete oil during breastfeeding to decrease bacteria transfer to the baby,” Zore explains, “and to provide lubrication to your areola and nipples, which may become cracked or dry during breastfeeding.”